Transdermal patch: Microneedle patch

-The microneedle patch (MNPs) is a type of transdermal patch that retains the advantages, but reduces the disadvantages, of basic transdermal patches.
-Embedding as many as 102-104 needles per square centimeter of patch, encapsulated or coated with intended drug, MNPs can easily pass skin tissue known as the stratum corneum that is roughly 20 μm in thickness, allowing up to the size macromolecule to pass.
-The development of MNPs is mainly because selective transdermal patch can deliver smaller size or micronized molecules such as nicotine and birth control that easily diffuse and penetrate the skin, but lack in delivering macro or large size molecules.
-The 100-1000 μm needles spread across the patch, making sure patients will not feel any discomfort from the patch.
+The microneedle patch (MNPs) is a type of transdermal patch which retains the advantages, but reduces the disadvantages of basic transdermal patches.
+Embedding as many as 102–104 needles per square centimetre of patch, encapsulated or coated with intended drug, MNPs can easily pass skin tissue known as the stratum corneum which is roughly 20 μm in thickness, allowing up to the size of macromolecule to pass.
+MNPs were developed mainly because transdermal patch can deliver smaller size or micronized molecules such as nicotine and birth control which easily diffuse and penetrate the skin, but lack in delivering macro or large size molecules.
+The 100–1000 μm needles spread across the patch, making sure people will not feel any discomfort from the patch.
 There are two types of needles used in MNPs, the first one is non-water-soluble needles made out of metal, ceramic, or polymer, and the second one is water-soluble needles made out of saccharides or soluble polymers.

-Other than skin patches, MNPs can also be engineered to deliver molecules in different tissues.
-Some that are under development include internal surfaces such as the mouth, vagina, gastrointestinal tract, and vascular wall; and external surfaces such as the skin, eyes, fingernails, anus, and scalp.
-This allows targeting a more specific area of wanted delivery, without having to solely rely on diffusion on blood flow like a normal transdermal patch.
+MNPs can also be engineered to deliver molecules into other tissues.
+Some that as of 2018 have been under development include internal surfaces such as the mouth, vagina, gastrointestinal tract, and vascular wall; and external surfaces such as the skin, eyes, fingernails, anus, and scalp.